Close

 3. Sex is Going to Be Uncomfortable

 Yet another no-brainer!
 The thought of sex may not be extremely appealing to you after the less-than-entertaining physical exercise that childbirth was, which is okay.
-Sex after childbirth can be painful in the initial weeks or months, owing to scar tissue, and general aches and pains.
-Similarly, your orgasms may not be very intense post childbirth, because of the weakening of the pelvic floor.
+Do not panic or blame yourself if your libido or sex drive isn’t the same; you can perfectly blame it on childbirth, as NHS would also suggest (3).
+Sex after childbirth can be painful in the initial weeks or months owing to scar tissue and general aches and pains.
+Similarly, your orgasms may not be very intense after childbirth because of the weakening of the pelvic floor.
 But this dry phase won’t last for a lifetime; just be sure to take plenty of care (and by that, we mean lube, lube, and more lube!) and go slow.

 Source: GIPHY.COM